-Community Title, Multiple Occupancies and Dual Occupancies
+3.3.4 Community Title, Multiple Occupancies and Dual Occupancies

-Where Community Title, Multiple Occupancies and Dual Occupancies are approved considerations needs to be given to appropriate waste water management that is consistent with these guidelines.
+Before Community Title, Multiple Occupancies and Dual Occupancies are approved considerations needs to be given to appropriate wastewater management that is consistent with these guidelines.

-At the development proposal stage a development application for a Community Title, Multiple Occupancies and Dual Occupancies must demonstrate that the allotment is capable of accommodating waste water loads generated by the maximum number of dwelling permissible on the development
+At the development proposal stage a development application for a Community Title, Multiple Occupancies and Dual Occupancies must demonstrate that the allotment is capable of accommodating wastewater loads generated by the maximum number of dwellings permissible on the development.